MicrosoftDocs/mslearn-remotely-monitor-and-control-devices-with-iot-hub/README.md

 page_type: sample
 languages:
 - javascript
+- csharp
 products:
 - azure-iot-hub
 description: "This sample is the source code created in the Remotely monitor and control devices with IoT Hub Learn module.
-The scenario is a cheese cave."
+The scenario is monitoring and controlling an IoT device in a cheese cave."
 urlFragment: "remotely-monitor-and-control-devices-with-iot-hub"
 ---